AmadeusITGroup/kassette/doc/getting-started.md

 ## Run as a browser proxy

-Run: `kassette -u '*' -m remote`
+Run: `kassette -m remote`

 This starts kassette as a browser proxy.
 Using kassette as the browser proxy allows to easily intercept all requests made by the browser without having to change any URL.

-The `-u '*'` argument means that kassette will read from each request which remote server to target for that request (as it is transmitted when using a browser proxy).
+When running kassette without specifying any remote URL, or when explicitly specifying `*` as the remote URL (i.e. with `-u '*'` on the command line) kassette will read from each request which remote server to target for that request (as it is transmitted when using a browser proxy).

 The `-m remote` argument means kassette will transfer the requests to the remote server and will not store anything locally.